uclahs-cds/pipeline-call-mtSNV/README.md

 MToolBox is used to align the extracted mitochondrial reads.
 It can accept as input either raw data or prealigned reads.<sup>4</sup> In both cases, reads are mapped by the mapExome.py script to a mitochondrial reference genome.
 The current pipeline uses the Reconstructed Sapiens Reference Sequence(RSRS).<sup>5</sup> This generates a dataset of reliable mitochondrial aligned reads.

-### 3.[Optional] Down Sample BAM
+### 3.[Optional] Downsample BAM

-To manage potential memory constraints when processing BAM files with a high volume of reads, our pipeline incorporates Picard's DownsampleSam tool.
-This utility reduces the dataset size by randomly selecting a subset of reads, thereby decreasing memory usage in subsequent analysis steps.
+To manage potential memory constraints when processing BAM files with a high volume of reads, our pipeline incorporates Picard's DownsampleSAM tool.
+This utility reduces the dataset size by randomly selecting a subset of reads, thereby decreasing memory usage in subsequent analysis steps.<sup>6</sup>

 ### 4. Call mtSNV with mitoCaller

 While human diploid cells have two copies of each chromosome, human cells can have a varying quantity of mtDNA ranging from 100-10,000 copies.
-The resultant high coverage in bulk sequencing data allows for the sensitive detection of low frequency variation seen with mitoCaller. [mitoCaller](https://doi.org/10.1371/journal.pgen.1005306) is a script which uses a mitochondrial specific algorithm designed to account for these unique factors to identify mtDNA variants.<sup>6-7</sup>
+The resultant high coverage in bulk sequencing data allows for the sensitive detection of low frequency variation seen with mitoCaller. [mitoCaller](https://doi.org/10.1371/journal.pgen.1005306) is a script which uses a mitochondrial specific algorithm designed to account for these unique factors to identify mtDNA variants.<sup>7-8</sup>

 ### 5. Convert mitoCaller output with Mito2VCF

-mitoCaller2VCF converts results from mitoCaller to VCF format as the output of mitoCaller is a TSV file and must be processed to increase legibility.<sup>6</sup>
+mitoCaller2VCF converts results from mitoCaller to VCF format as the output of mitoCaller is a TSV file and must be processed to increase legibility.<sup>7</sup>

 ### 6. Call Heteroplasmy on Paired Samples